South Delhi district

-South Delhi is an administrative district of the National Capital Territory of Delhi in India with its headquarters in Saket.
+South Delhi district is an administrative district of the National Capital Territory of Delhi in India with its headquarters in Saket.
 Administratively, the district is divided into three subdivisions, Saket, Hauz Khas, and Mehrauli.
-It is bounded by the Yamuna River to the east, the districts of New Delhi to the north, Faridabad District of Haryana state to the southeast, Gurgaon District of Haryana to the southwest, and South West Delhi to the west.
+It is bounded by the Yamuna River to the east, the districts of New Delhi to the north, Faridabad district of Haryana to the southeast, Gurgaon District of Haryana to the southwest, and South West Delhi to the west.

 South Delhi has a population of 2,731,929 (2011 census), and an area of 250 km2, with a population density of 9,034 persons per km2 (23,397 persons per mi2).

 The South Delhi neighborhood of Hauz Khas is witnessing the growth of trendy shops and lodgings.
 It is now becoming the center for domestic and international tourists and backpackers.
 The area also is home to historical monuments and has easy access to the Delhi Metro, making it a preferred location for many visitors to India and domestic middle-class visitors from other Indian states.
 The area attracts young tourists with numerous hip hostels and cafes.

 The division shown on the map bears only administrative significance, as to the common citizen, broadly speaking Delhi is vaguely ring-like, having five regions, namely North, West, South, East and Central.
 The usage of the term South Delhi in day-to-day life expands from Delhi's IGI Airport in the New Delhi district to the river Yamuna in the South East, a region protruding into administrative South West Delhi district.

 History

 South Delhi is a vast area in the city of Delhi and contains many significant locations.
 Of the eleven 'historical cities' of Delhi, three, viz.
 Qila Rai Pithora (1st), Mehrauli (2nd) and Siri (including Hauz Khas) (3rd) fall in the South Delhi district.
+It was originally created after the construction of New Delhi.

 Jahaz Mahal, Zafar Mahal, Hauz Khas Complex, Bijay Mandal, Qutub Minar, Mehrauli Archaeological Park, and the Safdarjung's Tomb comprise some of South Delhi's most scenic heritage sites.

 Geography

-The administrative district had 20% Green Cover, as of 2009.
+The administrative district had 20% green cover, as of 2009.
 It has several spacious green parks, wildlife sanctuary, biodiversity parks, and green belts.
 Deer Park and Rose Garden in Hauz Khas, Asola Wildlife Sanctuary close to Delhi's southern border on the Aravallis foothills are few examples.
 It has a good mix of concrete and greens.